Omri1287/web_project_4/README.md

 * Enabling to enlarge the images once clicked on
 * "like button" for each image
 * "delete button" for each image
+* An option to close the popups by clicking anywhere outside the modal itself plus by pressing esc
+* Validating the forms, and restricting the info type inserted in the required fields.

 ## Future steps
 * Add different fonts in order to make the web page a more personal touch.